mattkeys/Google-Pagespeed-Insights/readme.txt

 = 4.0.0 =
 * NOTICE: This upgrade will remove any existing reports or snapshots created by older versions of this plugin as they are not compatible with the newest version of the pagespeed API (v5)

-= 3.0.5 =
-* Fixed PHP warning when saving settings

-= 3.0.4 =
-* Fixed bug where WordPress heartbeat API filter function failed to return properly
-* Added additional options for max runtime to support scenarios where even 60 seconds was over the server max run time

-= 3.0.3 =
-* Fixed bug where Maximum Script Run Time option could not be set to "No Limit" after previously being set to a higher value

-= 3.0.2 =
-* Fixed bug introduced in v3.0.1 effecting servers running PHP 5.4 where a PHP error is produced while trying to perform actions in the plugin like saving options

-= 3.0.1 =
-* Added snapshot comments to the view snapshot / compare snapshot templates
-* Fixed bug with snapshot report type label reading 'both' when it should read either desktop or mobile
-* Fixed bug with snapshot report description label not loading translatable string
-* Fixed bug preventing snapshot comments from being displayed in snapshots list table
-* Improved hardening against authenticated XSS attacks
-* Improved adherence to WordPress coding standards and best practices

-= 3.0.0 =
-* Includes all previously "premium" functionality for free.
-This includes report snapshots, snapshot comparison tool, custom URL reporting, and scheduled report checks.
-* Added in URL hotlinking in report details for paths to assets (images/scripts/etc)

-= 2.0.3 =
-* Updating to latest google api php library 2.2.0 to resolve issues with PHP 7.1

-= 2.0.2 =
-* Fixed bug which improperly returned WP Cron schedules on cron_schedules filter

-= 2.0.1 =
-* Removed phpseclib unit tests from Google PHP API library to avoid false-positive with WordFence

-= 2.0.0 =
-* Major rewrite for better compatibility and performance
-* Updated to the latest Google Pagespeed Insights API verison and library
-* Fixed issues with bulk installers not generating DB tables
-* Consolidated scan methods to a single more reliable method inspired by WP cron
-* Better identify, communicate, and resolve issues with environments that have difficulties with scanning pages or API errors
-* Improved API error logging
-* Added 'abort scan' functionality to cancel an in-progress scan
-* Added 'Maximum Script Run Time' option to advanced configuration to allow scans to run in shorter intervals for web hosts which have script timeouts that cannot be overridden
-* Update the codebase to adhere better to WordPress coding standards and best practices